Charaideo: History

-Before the arrival of Sukaphaa the place was a place of worship for local tribes like Moran, Borahi.
-Though the capital of the Ahom kingdom moved many times, Charaideo remained the symbolic center.
+Before the arrival of Sukaphaa, the place was a place of worship for local tribes like Moran and Borahi.
+Though the capital of the Ahom kingdom moved many times, Charaideo remained the symbolic centre.
 It contains sacred burial grounds of Ahom kings and queens and is also the place of ancestral Gods of the Ahoms.
 The Ahom kings and Queens were buried after extensive and long royal burial rituals.
-The tombs (Maidam) of Ahom kings and queens at Charaideo hillocks resemble the shape of the pyramids and are objects of wonder revealing the excellent architecture and skill of the sculptors and masons of Assam of the medieval days.
+The tombs (Maidam) of Ahom kings and queens at Charaideo hillocks resemble the shape of the pyramids.
+The construction of the Charaideo maidams changed considerably over the centuries.
+According to the UNESCO nomination dossier, maidams constructed between the thirteenth and seventeenth centuries were built primarily of wood, whereas from the eighteenth century onwards stone and burnt bricks were employed.
+The Chang-Rung Phukonar Buranji records brick-and-stone construction in the maidams of eighteenth-century rulers including Rudra Singha, Siva Singha and Rajeswar Singha.
+Maidam No. 2, excavated by the Archaeological Survey of India in 2000–02, is a massive burnt-brick structure which has been dated to the first half of the eighteenth century.

+The funerary rites were performed by specialised hereditary groups.
+Members of the Gharphaliya and Lukhurakhan khels alone were traditionally permitted to bury the kings and queens; they carried the royal coffin to Charaideo, and only the Lukhurakhans were permitted to enter the burial vault to deposit it.
+In the earlier period, royal burials also included living or dead attendants, who were interred with the deceased to serve him in the afterlife; the practice of burying people alive was abolished by Rudra Singha (1696–1714).

-The actual number of Maidam were more than 150 but only 30 Maidams are protected by the Archaeological Survey of India and Assam State Archaeology Department, and the remaining Maidams are unprotected.
-Most of these unprotected Maidams are encroached by people and getting damaged.
+The actual number of Maidams was more than 150, but only 30 Maidams are protected by the Archaeological Survey of India and the Assam State Archaeology Department, and the remaining Maidams are unprotected.
+Most of these unprotected Maidams are encroached upon by people and are getting damaged.
 The biggest unprotected Maidam is the Bali Maidam near Nimonagarh.
-This Maidam is called Bali Maidam, because while British plundered it, they got obstruction from excess sand (bali) in the surrounding of the Maidam.
+This Maidam is called Bali Maidam because, while the British plundered it, they got obstructed by excess sand (bali) in the surroundings of the Maidam.